 Phone or text 1737

-Counselling appointments are available term time:
+Counselling appointments are available by appointment Monday to Friday.

 You will need to register to use a service at the Health Centre with us.
 Bring your Student ID card or your course receipt on your first visit.